 The payroll rebate (Create Rebate) benefit can only be authorized at the discretion of the Director in the form of a written proposal and may be offered for up to ten (10) years.
-The term of the agreement depends on the benefit to the state as determined by a cost-benefit analysis performed by the department.
-If the proposal is accepted by the company, a financial incentive agreement is signed by the department and the company.
-The benefit allowed is dependent upon the tier in which the business locates as follows:
+The term of the agreement depends on the benefit to the state as determined by a cost-benefit analysis performed by the Commission.
+If the proposal is accepted by the company, a financial incentive agreement is signed by the Commission and the company.
+The provisions of the financial incentive agreement will be based upon the eligible businesses' proposed job creation and average hourly wage information provided in the written proposal from the Director.
+With the exception of targeted businesses, the benefit allowed is dependent upon the tier in which the business locates as follows:

-- (1) Tier 1 Counties A incentive payment equal to 3.9% of the payroll of the new full-time permanent employees for the term of the agreement; - (2) Tier 2 Counties A incentive payment equal to 4.25% of the payroll of the new full-time permanent employees for the term of the agreement; - (3) Tier 3 Counties A incentive payment equal to 4.5% of the payroll of the new full-time permanent employees for the term of the agreement; and - (4) Tier 4 Counties A incentive payment equal to 5.0% of the payroll of the new full-time permanent employees for the term of the agreement.

-At the discretion of the Director, an eligible business may be authorized to receive an increased benefit, up to 5.0%, of the payroll of the new full-time permanent employees if the following conditions are met:

-- (i) The business is considering a location in another state; - (ii) The business derives at least 75% of its sales from out of state; and - (iii) The business proposes to pay wages in excess of 100% of the county average wage of the county in which it locates.
+- (1) Tier 1 Counties An incentive payment equal to 3.9% of the payroll of the new full-time permanent employees for the term of the agreement; - (2) Tier 2 Counties An incentive payment equal to 4.25% of the payroll of the new full-time permanent employees for the term of the agreement; - (3) Tier 3 Counties An incentive payment equal to 4.5% of the payroll of the new full-time permanent employees for the term of the agreement; and - (4) Tier 4 Counties An incentive payment equal to 5.0% of the payroll of the new full-time permanent employees for the term of the agreement. - (5) At the discretion of the Director, an eligible business located in a tier 1, 2 or 3 county may be authorized to receive an increased benefit, up to 5.0%, of the payroll of the new full-time permanent employees if the following conditions are met: - (i) The business is considering a location in another state; - (ii) The business derives at least 75% of its sales from out of state; and - (iii) The business proposes to pay wages in excess of 100% of the county average wage of the county in which it locates.